ERAMwake/ERAMwake/README.md

 <details><summary>About My Project</summary>

-  Currenty I'm working on ZeroRaid in the ZeroStudios, go checkout our project!".
+  Currenty I'm working on ZeroRaid in the ZeroStudios, go checkout our project!

   WebSite: https://ZeroRaid.ml/